Laminar post-stall wakes of tapered swept wings

-The first flow regime (${\boldsymbol{\triangle}}$) is composed of tapered wings wakes that have both maximum $\overline{Q}$ and $Q^\prime$ dominant over the root region.
-Such wakes appear for tapered wings with low $\Lambda_\text{LE}$.
-For such wings, the tip vortex is short in length and the taper and forward-swept TE effects concentrate shedding at the wing root, as shown in figure \ref{fig:wakeClassification}$(a)$ for $(\lambda,\Lambda_\text{LE}) = (0.27, 20^\circ)$ at $\alpha = 22^\circ$.
+The first flow regime (${\boldsymbol{\triangle}}$) is composed of tapered wings wakes that have both maximum $\overline{Q}$ and $Q^\prime$ found near the root region.
+Such wakes appear for tapered wings with low LE sweep angles.
+For such wings, the tip vortex tends to be short in length and the taper and forward-swept TE effects concentrate shedding at the wing root, as shown in figure \ref{fig:wakeClassification}$(a)$ for $(\lambda,\Lambda_\text{LE}) = (0.27, 20^\circ)$ at $\alpha = 22^\circ$.
 The second flow regime of unsteady wakes ({ ${\boldsymbol{\diamond}}$}) occurs when both maximum $\overline{Q}$ and $Q^\prime$ are found over the tip region.
-Such wakes are observed around tapered wings over a broad range of $\lambda$ values, being strongly associated with high-$\Lambda_\text{LE}$.
-The flow over those wings often exhibits hairpin-type vortices in the wake aligned with the wing tip, as shown in figure \ref{fig:wakeClassification}$(b)$ for $(\lambda,\Lambda_\text{LE}) = (0.27, 50^\circ)$ at $\alpha = 22^\circ$.
+Such wakes are observed around tapered wings over a broad range of $\lambda$ values, being present for wings with high LE sweep angles.
+The flow over such wings often exhibits hairpin-like vortices downstream in the wake aligned with the wing tip, as shown in figure \ref{fig:wakeClassification}$(b)$ for $(\lambda,\Lambda_\text{LE}) = (0.27, 50^\circ)$ at $\alpha = 22^\circ$.